San Cristoforo sul Naviglio (district of Milan)

 San Cristoforo sul Naviglio, or San Cristoforo for short, is a district ("quartiere") of Milan, Italy, part of the Zone 6 administrative division of the city.
 It is named after its most important monument, the Romanesque-Gothic church of San Cristoforo sul Naviglio.
-The district is located along the Naviglio Grande canal, south of Giambellino-Lorenteggio.
+The district is located along the Naviglio Grande canal, south of Giambellino-Lorenteggio, centered on the small square between the Church and the Canal.
+There is an antiques market on Sundays.